log4jacob/Copy-Paste-noVNC-on-Proxmox/README.md

 ## Important Caveats

-This is a **client-side hack** — a workaround that simulates typing by injecting keypress events into the noVNC canvas.
+This is a workaround that simulates typing by injecting keypress events into the noVNC canvas.
 It’s not officially supported by Proxmox or noVNC.

 - It does **not** interact with the VM's internal clipboard.
-- It simply "types" the text into the VM, one keystroke at a time — just like a human would.
+- It simply "types" the text into the VM, one keystroke at a time.
 - Use it for **quick tasks** or convenience.

-> But for fast-and-dirty pasting, it works great.

 ---

 ## Setup Instructions